jeff4/bionotes.github.io/_comp/git-notes.md

 ## 9/01/2024
 * Setting up a new repo for `vue1`.
-* Check out chatgpt instructions from this day.
+* Check out chatgpt instructions from today's date.

 ### Part 1: Create empty repo at GitHub
 1. Log into GitHub to use the GH webui.